buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Rarity:** Uncommon; **Cost:** 6500 gp

 this **box** contains a set of parchment cards.
 A full deck contains 34 cards, each depicting a different creature.
-The creatures depicted are left to the Narrator' \*\*s discretion.
+The creatures depicted are left to the Game Master' \*\*s discretion.
 Usually decks found around are missing 3d6-3 cards.

 The deck' \*\*s magic works only if the cards are drawn at random (you can use a normal deck of playing cards modified to simulate the deck of illusions).
 You can use two actions to draw a card from the deck and throw it to a point on the ground within 9 meters of you.